rudrakshkapil/CMPUT622-Project/README.md

 ## Organization of this Repository

-The code to generate synthehtic data is found in ...
+The code to generate synthehtic data is found in "Code for generating data" folder.
+The synthetic datasets .csv files can be found in the "Synthetic Data" folder.

-The main analysis for the metrics, etc. is found in the jupyter notebook titled ...
+The main analysis for the metrics, etc. is found in the jupyter notebook titled Analysis.ipynb

-## Selected Results from Notebook

-... add some png images maybe